 The Children's House has a defined contribution pension plan that covers substantially all of its full-time employees.
-The Children's House may contribute a discretionary amount each plan year and employees can contribute a percentage of their compensation to the plan.
-There were no contributions to the plan from The Children's House for each of the years ended December 31, 2020 and 2019.
+The Children's House may contribute a discretionary amount each plan year, and employees can contribute a percentage of their compensation to the plan.
+There were contributions of \$1,953 and \$0 to the plan from The Children's House for the years ended December 31, 2021 and 2020, respectively.